United States • transonn.com

 Transon joined Watsi on March 22nd, 2013.
-Five years ago, Transon became the 957th member to automatically support a new Watsi patient every month.
-Since then, 5,051 more people have become monthly donors!
-Transon's most recent donation traveled 8,500 miles to support Noah, a widowed father-of-five and a flower vendor from Kenya, to fund a surgery to repair his fractured femur.
+Eight years ago, Transon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Transon's most recent donation traveled 8,800 miles to support Sophal, a 61-year-old widowed farmer from Cambodia, to fund cataract surgery for her left eye.